 Small Business Research Initiatives (SBRI) Healthcare competition

-SBRI Healthcare is an NHS England and NHS Improvement funded programme.
-The aim of the SBRI Healthcare programme is to:
+SBRI Healthcare is an NHS England and NHS Improvement funded programme supported by the Academic Health Science Network (AHSN) and managed by LGC Group.
+The aim of the programme is to:

-iii) Enable the NHS to access new innovations through research and development that solve identified healthcare challenges and unmet need;
+- enable the NHS to access new innovations through research and development that solve identified healthcare challenges and unmet need

-iv) Bring economic value and wealth creation opportunity to the UK economy.
+- bring economic value and wealth creation opportunity to the UK economy

-Turing AI Acceleration Fellowships (UKRI, BEIS, Office of AI and the Alan Turing Institute) - £20m
+Turing AI Acceleration Fellowships (UKRI, BEIS, Office of AI and the Alan Turing Institute) - £20 million

 The Turing AI Fellowships are delivered through UKRI’s Engineering and Physical Sciences Research Council (EPSRC), in partnership with the Department for Business Energy and Industrial Strategy, Office for AI and The Alan Turing Institute.
 National cohort management will be led by UKRI, in partnership with the Office for AI and the Turing.